Deadly Silence: Holocaust survivor shares his story

 But for Reich, the start of the Holocaust began 5 years before Kristallnacht, when his father moved his family from Berlin to Zagreb, Yugoslavia, because Jews were not allowed to work for Germans and his father had lost his job as an engineer at Siemens.

-It was too expensive to escape to the Americas, and after Nazis invaded Yugoslavia, Reich was 15.
+It was too expensive to escape to the Americas, and when the Nazis invaded Yugoslavia, Reich was 15.
 He was found secretly making movies for the resistance movement, and transported to Czechoslovakia to his first concentration camp, Terezin, where he exterminated vermin with cyanide and made willow-baskets.

 Ten months later, he was sent to Auschwitz II, Birkenau, where SS men wore the skull and crossbones on their military uniform, and Reich said they were fed acorn water and small bits of moldy sawdust bread and were routinely beaten, if they were kept alive at all.